Ayushpal2006/Next-Blog/content/css-tutorial.md

 ---
 title: CSS Tutorial
-description: This is JavaScript tutorial and this is for learning JavaScript
+description: This is Css tutorial and this is for learning Css
 slug: css-tutorial
 date: 11/02/2025
 author: Ayush